 Surface treatment is the final step of the ZAMAK die-casting method.
 It mainly improves the aesthetics of the metal parts.

 Zinc plating is one of the most common methods here.
 This process typically involves coating ZAMAK parts with another metal.
-Black Nickel electroplating, chrome, and zinc are popular plating materials.
+Black nickel electroplating, chrome, and zinc are popular plating materials.

-Another widely used method is painting.
+Another widely-used method is painting.
 Painting generally adds color and extra protection.
 Although painting is not as effective as other methods, it is cheap and easy.
 You can do it either by spray paint or powder coating.
 Note that powder coating is generally more durable and resistant to chipping.

 Applications of ZAMAK Die Casting Parts